msfreaks/EvergreenAdmx/README.md

 [![License][license-badge]][license]
 [![Twitter][twitter-follow-badge]][twitter-follow]

-After deploying several Windows Virtual Desktop environments I decided I no longer wanted to manually download the Admx files I needed, and I wanted a way to keep them up-to-date.
+After deploying several Azure Virtual Desktop environments I decided I no longer wanted to manually download the Admx files I needed, and I wanted a way to keep them up-to-date.

 This script solves both problems.
 *  Checks for newer versions of the Admx files that are present and processes the new version if found